 Symptoms of the cold and flu may be so similar that it’s sometimes hard to tell them apart.
 However, in general, the flu causes more intense symptoms than the common cold.
 The flu usually lasts longer (from several days to less than two weeks) and is more severe.
 Flu is also more likely than a cold to lead to more serious illnesses, such as pneumonia.

 There are some other differences, too.
-For instance, with a cold, symptoms usually include a runny or stuffy nose, scratchy or sore throat, cough, headaches, and body aches.
-People with the flu may have some of those symptoms too, but much more severe and they usually also have fever and chills—adults with colds usually have no fever or low fever.
+For instance, cold symptoms usually include a runny or stuffy nose, scratchy or sore throat, cough, headaches, and body aches.
+The flu can cause these symptoms too, but they are much more severe.
+The flu can also cause fever and chills—adults with colds usually have no fever or low fever.